+KSA Description Lecture, Lab,

+or both

+1.9.2 Knowledge of the important elements that should be included in each Lecture

+behavior modification session.

+1.9.6 Lecture

-KSA I lecerinition Lecture, Lab, or both.
-1.9.2 Knowledge of the important elements that should be included in each behavior modification session.
-Lecture 1.9.6 Knowledge of approaches that may assist less motivated clients to increase their physical activity.
-Lecture 1.9.9 Ability to coach clients to set achievable goals and overcome obstacles through a variety of methods (e.g., in person, phone, and internet).
-Lecture
+increase their physical activity.

+1.9.9 Ability to coach clients to set achievable goals and overcome obstacles Lecture

+through a variety of methods (e.g., in person, phone and internet).